ChicagoCityscape/api/README.md

 https://www.chicagocityscape.com/api/index.php
 ````

+See "Details about the TOD API" below to see which parameters are required and which parameters are optional.

 #### Sample API calls
 Get a response for an address in Chicago.
 If the API call doesn't have coordinates, the API will automatically geocode the address.
 Provide coordinates using `lat` and `lng` parameters (this will also marginally speed up the response).
 ````